 Eat dinner together regularly

 Involving your kids in the kitchen is a big stepping stone to getting them to appreciate family meals.
 Because of challenging work, school, and sports schedules, many families struggle to sit down for even one daily meal together.
 But you can start by maximizing weekend opportunities to eat together.
-Though for many, dinner offers the best opportunity for cooking with your children day in and day out.
+For many, dinner offers the best time for cooking with your children day in and day out.

 How To Start Cooking With Children

 One good place to start is the first meal of the day: breakfast.
 Evidence suggests eating breakfast improves memory and test grades.
-Some elements of a healthy breakfast are high-fiber and nutrient-rich whole grains, fruits, and dairy products.
+High-fiber and nutrient-rich whole grains, fruits, and dairy products are some elements of a healthy breakfast.

 If you are short on time in the morning, start cooking breakfast with your kids on the weekends, during the holidays, or on school holidays.